rrthomas/DarkGlass/doc/How output is generated from input.md

 - `image.jpg`
 - `style.css` (by default, the supplied CSS file)

 When asked for a given file, DarkGlass first decides whether to convert it to HTML.
-By default, it knows how to convert Markdown and LaTeX files, so given the files above, it will convert `Foo.md` and `README.md` to web pages.
+By default, it knows how to convert plain text, Markdown and LaTeX files, so given the files above, it will convert `Foo.md` and `README.md` to web pages.
 Other files are served as-is.

 Files that are served as web pages go through the following procedure: